Stra-x/stra-x.github.io/_posts/2026-03-19-Re-Engineering-Pytune-Rogue-devices-in-the-age-of-conditional-access.md

 ![Pytune blocked for enrolment](/assets/images/outoftune1/pytune-enrollment-blocked.png)

 This got me thinking though, pytune was being blocked quite easily by these conditional access policies.
-The question was then can we still get a rogue device enrolled in a tenant which has some decent conditional access policies in place, get that device in a compliant state andfinally push things further to request a PRT (Primary Refresh Token) for a user using that rogue device and have MFA and device compliancy claims?
+The question was then can we still get a rogue device enrolled in a tenant which has some decent conditional access policies in place, get that device in a compliant state and finally push things further to request a PRT (Primary Refresh Token) for a user using that rogue device and have MFA and device compliance claims?

 # Conditional Access Setup